grip-on-software/monetdb-import/Database_structure.md

         improved), grey (disabled), missing (internal problem),
         missing_source (external problem).
     -   **date** - TIMESTAMP: Time at which the measurement took place.
+    -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
+        in which the metric was measured, based on date intervals.
+If the measurement date is not matched to a sprint, then this is 0.
+        In the case of overlapping sprints, the latest sprint that still contains the date is used.
     -   **since_date** - TIMESTAMP - reference to metric_value.date:
         Time since which the metric has the same value.
     -   **project_id** - INT - reference to project.project_id: The